-The Hiva Oa Hanakee Lodge Hotel has the privilege to allow you to discover this unique environment with a wide range of activities.
+The Hanakee Lodge has the privilege to allow you to discover this unique environment with a wide range of activities.

 Excursions are made by the hotel's guide, in approved vehicles and it is prudent to book the excursions before your arrival to have the availability you want.

-Tour of Atuona village during 1h30, through the cemetery, the beach, visit of the Gauguin and Brel center (Closed Saturday, Sunday and national days).
+Tour of Atuona village during 1h30, through the cemetery, the beach, visit of the Gauguin and Brel center. *

 Visit "Te Iipona", the archaeological site which became famous with the tallest stone Tiki "TAKAI" (2.43 m) and the very exceptional "Makaii Taua Pepe" unique tiki represented horizontally.
 Lunch on site in a Marquesas house or as a picnic.
 Short stay at the beach on the returning way, and a stop at the rainforest of Punaei where the enigmatic "UTUKA", nicknamed the "Smiling Tiki" awaits you.